 Images: Courtesy Longines

-This story first appeared in the April-June 2021 issue of WatchTime India.
+This story first appeared in WatchTime US, and was carried in the April-June 2021 issue of WatchTime India.
 To subscribe to the magazine, click here.